 Super Street Fighter II Turbo (Arcade): Guile/Dee Jay.
 I didn’t really get to play this game that much at the time as the arcade was too expensive for me to play that often, and there was no home console version (excepting the 3DO, which no-one I knew owned) to play until later into the Saturn’s life, when I was already playing on newer SF Zero, KOF and Vampire series games mostly.
-After years & years of play on gamepads only, I was really hamstrung trying to play on joysticks at the time, and I was also dismayed that Capcom had given Guile – the character I had mainly picked because I could perform all of his moves competently, a Super move that I could rarely ever perform!
-So at times I had started to pick Dee Jay more because I could do his Super, and also, I seemed to do much better with him vs the CPU than I did with Guile now that he had an effective chargeable anti-air too (I hadn’t like him at all in standard Super).
+After years & years of play on gamepads only, I was really hamstrung trying to play on joysticks at the time, and I was also dismayed that Capcom had given Guile – the character I had mainly picked because I could perform all of his moves competently – a Super move that I could rarely ever perform!
+So at times I had started to pick Dee Jay more because I could actually do his Super, and also, I seemed to do much better with him vs the CPU than I did with Guile, now that Dee Jay had an effective chargeable anti-air move too.
+(I hadn’t liked Dee Jay much at all in standard Super SF2).

 Street Fighter III New Generation (Arcade): Oro.
 A chargeable fireball and anti-air!
 Yup that was the new guy for me.

-Street Fighter III Third Strike (Dreamcast): Remy.
+Street Fighter III Third Strike (Dreamcast & Arcade): Remy.
 Well, how’d you think I got my gaming nickname?
 As awful as Remy is, he’s still my main by far vs an unknown opponent.
 Although I’d still have to pick Oro to beat some of my regular sparring partners for some matchups… But Remy’s still my favourite character in Street Fighter’s history.

 Street Fighter II Turbo (Xbox 360): Guile.
 No reason to change on the 360 from the SNES, except now I had a decent joystick too.